xMohammadAsimx/Practice/README.md

 Step 12 - .gitignore -- If you want to ignore some files to be committed then you can add them in gitignore

+Step 13 - We usually provide the path of folders we don't wish to push into the repository.
+For instance I have created a file "myenv" which I don't want to push into the repository of my github.
+For that proceed to .gitignore and type myenv/ this way it will not push that folder into the repository and will stop tracking that folder.